 COVID19 Manuals and Guidelines Published

-With COVID patients requiring between 5-20 LPM and keeping in mind the need for such devices in villages and interior parts of the country, we targeted the specification for up to 20 LPM design.
+With COVID patients requiring between 5-20 LPM and keeping in mind the need for such devices in villages and interior parts of the country, TCE targeted the specification for up to 20 LPM designs.
 The prototype leveraging opensource design (www.oxikit.com) was accomplished in less than five (05) working days, with complete local parts as available in India (except Zeolite) and with benchmark results of 10-20 LPM of 90-95% oxygen concentration.
 Necessary design changes and process refinements were incorporated to ensure benchmark results under Indian conditions.
+Read More...

-Oxikit opensource concentrator is based on proven PSA technology.
+The TCE oxygen concentrator is based on proven PSA technology.
 It utilises a molecular sieve to adsorb gases and operate on the principle of rapid pressure swing adsorption of atmospheric nitrogen onto zeolite minerals at high pressure.
 PSA technology is a reliable and economical technique for small to mid-scale oxygen generation.
-Read More...

-Our prototype uses 3.2 Kg (7 pounds) Sodium Zeolite (0.4mm) to produce 20+ LPM of 92-95% Oxygen concentration.
-Our design uses sodium Zeolite instead of Lithium-Zeolite keeping in mind the Indian ambient conditions, Zeolite availability, and to ensure a competitive price point advantage.
+TCE prototype uses 3.2 Kg (7 pounds) Sodium Zeolite (0.4mm) to produce 20+ LPM of 92-95% Oxygen concentration.
+The design uses sodium Zeolite instead of Lithium-Zeolite keeping in mind the Indian ambient conditions, Zeolite availability, and to ensure a competitive price point advantage.

-Even though the technology is proven, the device is sensitive to ambient conditions, and our study carefully assessed these aspects in our prototype test trails.
-This necessitated detailed review and modification in Oxikit design to suit Indian requirements with locally available parts.
+Even though the technology is proven, the device is sensitive to ambient conditions.
+Our study carefully assessed these aspects in the prototype test trails necessitating detailed review and modification in the opensource design to suit Indian requirements with locally available parts.

 In the Media

 LPG cylinders are widely available, and the network of the supply chain has matured.
-As an alternative solution during emergencies, the use of LPG cylinders for medical Oxygen can be explored.
+As an alternative solution during emergencies, the use of LPG cylinders for medical oxygen can be explored.
 LPG cylinders are rated for a much lower pressure than conventional medical oxygen gas cylinders.
-Read More...

-However, the lower pressure could result in lower residence times, which should not be a concern for exploring its suitability for medical Oxygen.
 The suitability of basic materials of construction is reviewed.
 Irrespective of the pressure rating and/or materials suitability checks, it is vital to note that the LPG is a flammable fluid.
-It CAN NOT be directly used by filling Oxygen into it.
+It CAN NOT be directly used by filling oxygen into it.
+However, the lower pressure could result in lower residence times, which should not be a concern for exploring its suitability for medical oxygen.

 To meet the COVID19 challenge requiring urgent strengthening of health infrastructure, Tata Consulting Engineers (TCE) and its subsidiary Ecofirst designed a ‘ready to implement’ modular health facility.
 Each module is equipped with air-conditioning, five beds and one toilet.
 This ready to use design can be implemented immediately as an extension of an existing hospital or a completely new COVID19 hospital anywhere in India.
 These modular units put together can expand to any number of beds, are self-sufficient, sustainable, and can be easily repurposed or dismantled in the future.